Blendify/blender-manual/blender_docs/manual/video_editing/sequencer/navigating.rst

 .. _bpy.ops.sequencer.refresh_all:

 Refresh All
-   To force Blender to re-read in files, and to force a re-render of the 3D View, click the *Refresh Sequencer* button.
+   To force Blender to re-read in files, and to force a re-render of the 3D Viewport, click the *Refresh Sequencer* button.
    Blender will update and synchronize all cached images and compute the current frame.

-   Certain operations, like moving an object in 3D View, may not force the *Sequencer* to call for a refresh of the rendered image (since the movement may not affect the rendered image).
+   Certain operations, like moving an object in 3D Viewport, may not force the *Sequencer* to call for a refresh of the rendered image (since the movement may not affect the rendered image).
    If an image or video, used as a strip, is changed by some application outside of Blender, Blender has no real way of being notified from your operating system.